Toward TransfORmers: Revolutionizing the Solution of Mixed Integer Programs with Transformers: Discussion and Future Work

 \section{Discussion and Future Work}

 We present an efficient algorithm in which CLSP solutions are learned through a transformer neural network.
 The proposed post-processed transformer algorithm achieves state-of-the-art performance in solution time, optimal gap, and percent infeasibility.
 After training the model, running inference with post-processing on in-distribution data relaxes the problem to a Linear Programming (LP) instance, solvable in polynomial time.
 This transformation effectively converts the learned algorithm into a polynomial-time solution for a well-known NP-Hard problem.

-Furthermore, the model finds the optimal solution in 100\% of the test cases when simple post-processing is performed.
-Figure \ref{Attention heatmap} shows no noticeable patterns in attention weights, confirming what researchers have known for 50 years, that there is no simple solution to hard NP problems \citep{Johnson2012}.
-Rather, the performance of the transformer model on the CLSP with these attention heads can be attributed to the transformer's ability to 'understand' very complex relationships.
+The model finds the optimal solution in 100\% of the test cases when trained with an $\langle EOS \rangle$ token or simple post-processing is performed.